9.2.1 Threats to Freedom

 People need to be vigilant, to prevent their governance from becoming a means of oppressing people.
 Some leaders abuse their power for their own benefit.
 All forms of domination have the potential for injustice:

 - Early capitalism led to the ruthless exploitation of workers, and Karl Marx’s response to that problem was to advocate communist revolutions.
 Exploitation still exists, as in the ‘sweatshops’ in some developing countries for example.
+A Guardian article, The Bangladesh factory tragedy and the moralists of sweatshop economics, pointed out that poor people are often grateful for the jobs that sweatshops provide – even at very low wages – but that there can be no excuse for ignoring health and safety.

 - A State with too much central power can slide into totalitarian oppression, as described by Friedrich Hayek in his book The Road to Serfdom.
 He quoted Leon Trotsky’s criticism of Lenin’s Russia:

 “In a country where the sole employer is the State, opposition means death by slow starvation.
-The old principle: who does not work shall not eat, has been replaced by a new one: who does not obey shall not eat.”
+The old principle: who does not work shall not eat, has been replaced by a new one: who does not obey shall not eat.” [page 100 of the PDF]

 - There is a correlation between resource wealth and oppression by authoritarian governments.
 Thomas Friedman pointed this out, in the case of oil wealth, in an article entitled The First Law of Petropolitics: